Advocacy in Action

 Provincial funding and resources for trustee orientation and board learning and development is in alignment with the Ministry’s responsibility for the successful oversight of the legislative and governance framework for public libraries and the upholding of the Library Act.
 Strong effective public library boards are critically important for strong effective public libraries.

 BCLTA Advocacy Toolkit

 Advocacy Toolkit is available for download here.

-The Advocacy Toolkit will be reviewed and updated in 2017.
+The Advocacy Toolkit will be reviewed and updated in early 2018.
 Let us know what worked for you and what you think needs to be different.
 Email Babs Kelly at firstname.lastname@example.org

 BCLTA Advocacy Templates